 Somerset Mall, Somerset West.

 First and foremost, Kauai uses Almond Breeze almond milk in their coffees.
-Enjoy all your favourite warm drinks with almond milk instead of cow’s milk.
+Enjoy all your favourite warm drinks with almond milk instead of cow’s secretions.

-On the breakfast menu they have smashed avocado on toast.
-Smoothies include The Cleanser, Vitamin See and Tropical Greens.
-Note that the coconut-infused water contains honey so watch out for that in smoothies like the Mango Berry and Nature’s Protein, etc that may seem vegan-friendly.
-The Nature’s Protein Smoothie can be veganised by replacing the coconut-infused water with almond milk.
-Furthermore they have an array of fresh raw juices (Floo Juice, Heart Beet, CBC, Helper, Your Daily Greens) and shots (Ginger Shot, Floo Shot) to enjoy.
+On the breakfast menu they have smashed avocado on toast and a dragon fruit smoothie bowl.
+Smoothies include vitamin see, nature’s proteinand tropical greens.
+Note that the coconut-infused water contains honey so watch out for smoothies that may seem vegan-friendly.
+Furthermore they have an array of fresh raw juices (floo juice, heart beet, CBC, your daily greens) and a ginger shot to enjoy.

 Now for the actual food!
 Make the wraps, warm bowls and salads vegan friendly by removing chicken (and save R24!) and feta.
-Try the Harvest, Thai Crunch and Mexi wraps, the Thai Crunch salad and the Mexi and Asian Rainbow Bowls.
+Try the Harvest, Thai Crunch and Mexi wraps, the Thai Crunch salad and the Mexi, Asian Rainbow Bowls and Winter Nourish Bowl.
 These items do not contain any non-vegan items in for example the dressings.

 If you don’t believe me, you can check out their special vegan options right here.